-BROADCAST RATE/ACRE RATE/ACRE WEED HERBICIDE MOA REI/PHI (Hours or Days) MOA (Hours or Days) FORMULATION LBS ACTIVE (AI or AE) REMARKS AND PRECAUTIONS POSTEME AERGENCE-HOODED SPRAYER - ANY CULTIVAR JD SPRAYER - i ANY CULTIVAR Glyphosate as a hooded application is especially effective for prostrate, running species such as glyphosate 4S (3 lb ae) 5.4S (4 lb ae) 5S (4.17 lb ae) 6 4 H/ 7 D 32-48 fl oz 24-36 fl oz 23-34 fl oz 0.75-1.12 (Jb ae) In varieties not resistant to glyphosate, hoods should be kept as close to the ground as possible preventing spray from contacting stems or foliage.
+BROADCAST RATE/ACRE RATE/ACRE WEED HERBICIDE MOA REI/PHI (Hours or Days) MOA (Hours or Days) FORMULATION LBS ACTIVE (AI or AE) REMARKS AND PRECAUTIONS POSTEMER JERGENCE-HOODED SPRAYER - ANY CULTIVAR ED SPRAYER - A NY CULTIVAR Glyphosate as a hooded application is especially effective for prostrate, running species such as glyphosate 4S (3 lb ae) 5.4S (4 lb ae) 5S (4.17 lb ae) 6 4 H/ 7 D 3 32-48 fl oz 24-36 fl oz 23-34 fl oz 0.75-1.12 (lb ae) In varieties not resistant to glyphosate, hoods should be kept as close to the ground as possible preventing spray from contacting stems or foliage.
 Apply in 5-10 GPA at a maximum of 25 PSI.
 Do not exceed 5 MPH.
-Suggest that cotton be at least 8" tall. citron, burgherkin, and annual grasses.
-5.5S (4.5 lb ae) 6S (5 lb ae) 22-32 fl oz 19-29 fl oz Other herbicides such as Aim, Caparol, diuron, Dual Magnum, Envoke, ET, Staple, Valor, and Warrant may be mixed with certain glyphosate formulations to improve SUGGEST NOT USING LIQUID NITROGEN AS ENTIRE CARRIER. burndown in larger cotton.
+Suggest that cotton be at least 8" tall.
+SING 5.5S (4.5 lb ae) 6S (5 lb ae) 22-32 fl oz 19-29 fl oz Other herbicides such as Aim, Caparol, diuron, Dual Magnum, Envoke, ET, Staple, Valor, and Warrant may be mixed with certain glyphosate formulations to improve burndown in larger cotton.
 All of these products except Aim or ET will also offer residual weed control for some troublesome weeds.
 Grass control may be reduced with tank mixes of glyphosate plus Caparol or diuron.
-Annual grass and broadleaf weeds; suppression of nutsedge. paraquat Gramoxone 2S 22 24 H/ 3 D 19-38 fl oz 0.3-0.6 DO NOT CONTACT COTTON STEMS OR FOLJAGE.
+Annual grass and broadleaf weeds; suppression of nutsedge.
+Mixtures with diuron would Gramoxone 2S 22 24 H/ 3 D 19-38 floz 0.3-0.6 DO NOT CONTACT COTTON STEMS OR FOLLAGE.
 Apply in a minimum of 10 GPA at a maximum of 25 PSI.
 Do not exceed 5 MPH.
 Hoods should be kept on the ground.
 Cotton should be at least 8".
-Add nonionic surfactant at 2 $pt/100$ gal of spray mix or crop oil concentrate at 1 $gal/100$ gal spray mix.
-Mixtures with diuron would be the most effective option to control emerged pigweed in row middles.
+Add nonionic surfactant at 2 pt/100 gal of spray mix or crop oil concentrate at 1 gal/100 gal spray mix. be the most effective option to control emerged pigweed in row middles.
 Caparol, Cotoran, or diuron (Direx, diuron) mixed with paraquat will likely improve control of emerged weeds while also providing residual control.
 If paraquat contacts the cotton stem, severe damage is to be expected!
 Timing for pigweed and grasses are critical.
-Control of pusley, spiderwort, and gooserass is not consistent. glufosinate-ammonium Liberty 2.34 S 10 12 H/ 70 D 29 fl oz 0.53 On non-glufosinate tolerant cotton, keep hoods close to ground to avoid contact with cotton stem.
+Control of pusley, spiderwort, and goosegrass is not consistent. glufosinate-ammonium Liberty 2.34 S 10 12 H/ 70 D 29 fl oz 0.53 On non-glufosinate tolerant cotton, keep hoods close to ground to avoid contact with cotton stem.
 Suggest cotton be at least 8".
 The addition of diuron or other residual herbicide strongly encouraged.
 Adjuvant not needed.
 Generally, treat broadleaf weeds prior to 3" and grasses prior to 2".
 Excellent control of To maximize control: >15 GPA water volume, medium spray droplet, warm temperatures, high humidity, bright sunlight, good soil moisture, and do not spray within 1.5 hours of sunrise or 1 hour of sunset. morning- glory including moonflower morningglory.
-Palmer amaranth should be less than 3 inches when treated with glufosinate at this rate; diuron + $MSMA$ is more effective on emerged pigweed.
+Palmer amaranth should be less than 3 inches when treated with glufosinate at this rate; diuron + MSMA is more effective on emerged pigweed.
 Make no more than 2 applications of Liberty per year.
 Numerous other brands of glufosinate are available.